100567216/TFM_CarmenMontesTrujillo/README.md

 This produces, inside `outputs/`: `summary_results.csv`, `summary_by_model.csv`, `summary_by_model_method.csv`,
 `summary_by_profile_method.csv` and `summary_by_model_profile_method.csv`.
-The versions used for Chapter 5 of the thesis are provided precomputed in `results/phase1/` and `results/phase2/`.
+The aggregated CSV files used for Chapter 5 of the thesis are stored in `results/phase1/` and `results/phase2/`.

 ## License

+This repository is shared as academic material accompanying the Master's Thesis.
-This code is released under the Creative Commons Attribution – Non Commercial – Non Derivatives license, matching the license of the accompanying thesis.
+Unless otherwise stated, it follows the same Creative Commons Attribution – NonCommercial – NoDerivatives license as the thesis.